bernie-developer/cryptoicons/README.md

     ```

     This script will:
-    *   Check all 821 cryptocurrency symbols from the icon library
+    *   Check all cryptocurrency symbols from the icon library
     *   Query CoinMarketCap API to verify which coins are actively traded
     *   Generate updated JSON files in `/public/data/`
-    *   Take approximately 5-10 minutes to complete
+    *   Take approximately 5-10 minutes to complete (depending on library size)

 **Note**: The app works perfectly without an API key.
 Filter features will use the pre-generated static data files.